No ankle fracture for Neymar but PSG must wait on ligament scan

 Neymar did not suffer a fractured ankle in Paris Saint-Germain's win over Lille, but will have to wait on the results of further scans to see if he has ligament damage.

-The 31-year-old was taken off on a stretcher early in the second half at Parc des Princes on Sunday after sustaining an injury to his right ankle.
+The 31-year-old was taken off on a stretcher early in the second half at Parc des Princes after sustaining an injury to his right ankle.

+PSG went on to win 4-3 thanks to Lionel Messi's stunning stoppage-time free-kick.

 Christophe Galtier suggested Neymar, who set up Kylian Mbappe's opener and scored PSG's second goal, had sprained his ankle and that has now been confirmed by PSG.